protomielino/sdclone/README.txt

 Car Setups
 ----------
-For the human player driver, the car parameters are located in the files :
+You can have you own version on the car setups for the human driver
-- Linux   : ~/.speed-dreams-dev/drivers/human/car*.xml
+- Linux   : ~/.speed-dreams-2/drivers/human/...
-- Windows : <My documents>\speed-dreams-dev.settings\drivers\human\car*.xml
+- Windows : <My documents>\speed-dreams-2.settings\human\...
 depending on the car used.
 You can change them with a text editor, for more information look into the robot tutorial chapter 5 (http://www.berniw.org/torcs/robot/ch5/properties.html).